UAE gives $10 million, supports UN humanitarian efforts in Sudan

 The UAE has given $5 million to support the Sudan Humanitarian Fund (SHF) as part of an agreement with the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

-This assistance to OCHA is part of the country's of $70 million donation aimed to address urgent humanitarian needs in Sudan, through UN agencies and humanitarian organisations.
+This assistance to OCHA is part of the country's of $70 million donation aimed to address urgent humanitarian needs in Sudan, through United Nations (UN) agencies and humanitarian organisations.

-The country has also donated $5 million to Food and Agriculture Organisation (FAO) of the United Nations, which will be directed towards the project titled'Mitigating Famine in Sudan – Support to Conflict-Affected Vulnerable Smallholder Farming and Pastoralist Households'.
+The country has also donated $5 million to Food and Agriculture Organisation (FAO) of the UN, which will be directed towards the project titled'Mitigating Famine in Sudan – Support to Conflict-Affected Vulnerable Smallholder Farming and Pastoralist Households'.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.